 If whilst carrying out the EPC inspection the assessor finds any portable electric or propane heaters within the property then they will be entered as a secondary heating method.
-In most instances this may result in your property obtaining a lower energy rating, as they are likely to be a less efficient means of heating than your properties primary heat source.
-If you remove these heaters then only the primary heart source will probably be taken into consideration.
+In most cases this will result inside your property getting a lower energy rating, as they are likely to be a less effective means of heating than your properties primary heat source.
+If you remove these heaters then only the primary heart source will be taken into consideration.

 Change coal for wood:

-When you have a fire place in your property then this may be entered within the EPC as either a coal or a wood heater.
+If you have a fire location inside your property then this will be entered within the EPC as either a coal or a wood heater.
 The Energy Assessor will make an assumption about what you burn within the fire based on what they see at the time of the inspection.
-If there’s no visual evidence as to what fuel you use they will be forced to assume it’s coal, as this gives a worse rating than utilizing wood.
-It is therefore advisable to remove your coal scuttle, and replace it with a wood basket.
+If there is no visual evidence as to what fuel you use they will be forced to assume it is coal, as this gives a worse rating than utilizing wood.
+It’s consequently advisable to remove your coal scuttle, and replace it having a wood basket.

 Block up unused flues:

 Any open flue will result in a lower EPC rating, as they will be letting the heat rise out of your property.
-It is therefore advisable to block off any unused flues.
-This may be as easy as stuffing some spare loft insulation up there.
+It’s consequently advisable to block off any unused flues.
+This can be as easy as stuffing some spare loft insulation up there.

 Low Energy Bulbs:

-When you have any light fittings with missing bulbs then fit them with low energy light bulbs.
-It is not recommended to go around replacing all your incandescent bulbs with low energy units, but rather just to replace them as the old ones burn out.
-Whilst low energy bulbs do have an effect on the EPC rating, it’s only a small 1.
-For instance, changing all the bulbs in a four bedroom hose from incandescent would make about a 2% distinction to the properties EPC rating.
-Whilst this is only a small improvement, it’s feasible that it could make the distinction to your rating if you’re on the borderline between, for example, an E or a D rating.
+If you have any light fittings with missing bulbs then fit them with low energy light bulbs.
+It’s not recommended to go around replacing all of your incandescent bulbs with low energy units, but rather just to replace them as the old ones burn out.
+Whilst low energy bulbs do have an effect on the EPC rating, it is only a small 1.
+For example, changing all the bulbs in a four bedroom hose from incandescent would make about a 2% distinction to the properties EPC rating.
+Whilst this is only a small improvement, it is possible that it could make the distinction to your rating if you’re on the borderline between, for instance, an E or a D rating.

-Clearly there are lots of much more expensive measures you could take to enhance your EPC rating, such as replacing your boiler with a band A boiler, increasing your loft insulation and filling your cavity walls.
-However in the event you follow the above guidance then you’ll have carried out every thing feasible to cheaply and easily enhance your EPC rating before the Energy Assessor visits
+Obviously there are lots of much more expensive measures you could take to improve your EPC rating, such as replacing your boiler having a band A boiler, increasing your loft insulation and filling your cavity walls.
+Nevertheless in the event you follow the above advice then you’ll have done everything possible to cheaply and easily improve your EPC rating prior to the Energy Assessor visits